Drug overdose is now the leading cause of unintentional death in the U.S.

 Opioid abuse was declared a nationwide public health emergency in October 2017 after the number of deaths in the U.S. from opioid abuse rose to over 40,000 per year.

-Disturbingly, a study by the National Safety Council found that only 13 states and the District of Columbia are taking the correct measures to eliminate opioid overdoses.
+A recent study by the National Safety Council (NSC) found that only 13 states and the District of Columbia are taking the correct measures to eliminate opioid overdoses.

 There were 8 states that the report marked “failing” to combat the crisis, which included Arkansas, Iowa, Kansas, Missouri, Montana, North Dakota, Oregon